1fish2/BBQTimer/README.md

   When you want to see precise times, go to the application's main screen.

 ## TODO
+* When Android L is released, test and move to buildToolsVersion '20.0.0', targetSdkVersion 20.
+* Support Android Wear.
+Requires Android 4.3, API level 18+.
 * Show a tip about adding the widget to the lock screen when first running the app.
 * Show tips via a menu command: How to install widgets.
 What tapping the widget text does.
 * Add a Settings dialog to pick {sound, vibrate, both, disable} for reminders.